-Conundrum Hot Springs is a primitive set of hot springs, with incredible views of the surrounding wilderness.
-It’s isolated deep in the Colorado Rockies, only accessible by a nine mile hike up Conundrum Creek Trail.
-The hot springs are at treeline near Castle Peak, surrounded by the Maroon Bells.
+Conundrum Hot Springs is a primitive set of hot springs with incredible views of the surrounding Aspen wilderness.
+Isolated deep in the Colorado Rockies, the springs are only accessible by a nine-mile hike up Conundrum Creek Trail.

-Overnight camping can be found near the springs.
-The spots nearest to the hot springs prohibit campfires.
-Try to get there early to claim your spot, and bring a couple flash lights for navigating around.
-The best time to go is late spring to mid fall, once the winter snow has melted.
+Overnight camping can be found near the springs, although camping is prohibited at the spots nearest to the hot springs.
+It’s best to show up early to claim your spot and flashlights are encouraged to make navigating easier.
+The best time to go is late spring to mid-fall, once the winter snow has melted.

 From Vail: Take I-70 west for about 60 miles until you reach Glenwood Springs (Exit 116).
 Take a right onto North River Drive.
 This becomes Sixth Street.
 Follow this until you reach Grand Avenue (Highway 82).
 Take Highway 82 East for about 40 miles.

 You’ll pass through Carbondale and turn before Aspen.
-About a half mile west of Aspen you’ll reach a roundabout.
+About a half-mile west of Aspen, you’ll reach a roundabout.
 Turn onto Castle Creek Road.
 Follow Castle Creek Road for 5 miles, then turn right on Conundrum Road.
-Follow this road about 1 mile until you reach a parking lot at the trail head.
+Follow this road for about 1 mile until you reach a parking lot at the trailhead.